devops-and-more/Multi-tier-app/README.md

 ```

 * Run this command.
-NOTE: The example below assumes you ran the wget command from your home directory.
-Modify as needed.
+**NOTE**: The example below assumes you ran the wget command from your home directory.
+Modify as needed:
 ```sql
 mysql> source ~/create_db_table.sql;
 ```